Start planning your trek to Machu Picchu

 How much does it cost to hike to Machu Picchu?

-There are a number of factors that drive cost variations on Machu Picchu hikes, including time of year, tour operator vs. tour agent, private vs. group treks etc.
+There are a number of factors that drive cost variations on Machu Picchu hikes, including time of year, local tour operator vs. tour agent, private vs. group treks etc.

 The most obvious differences in price occur on the Inca Trail, where cost variations range from US$550 on the bottom end, to upwards of US$2,000 on the top end.